AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 ```
 - ✅ Empty array [] returned.
 - ✅ The malicious payload ' OR '1'='1 is treated as a literal string value rather than executable SQL.
-- ✅ This confirms that the SQL injection vulnerability has been successfully mitigated.
+- ✅ This confirms that the SQL Injection vulnerability has been successfully mitigated.

 ### Step 3: Test Additional Malicious Payloads (Optional)
 - Action: